 Still Catherine Tate is good.
-She's funny, she does confused exceptionally well and she also does the quiet moments well.
+She's funny, she does being confused exceptionally well and she also does the quiet moments well.
 The scenes at the end of the episode are brilliantly played with David Tennant.
-Her horror struck realisation at the Doctor's final solution to the Racnoss problem and her command for the Doctor to 'find someone' because he sometime he needs someone to stop him are both nicely played.
+Her horror-struck realisation at the Doctor's final solution to the Racnoss problem and her command for the Doctor to 'find someone' because he sometimes he needs someone to stop him are both nicely played.
 But only a fool would think that because Catherine Tate was - at this point - best known for being a comedian that she couldn't act.

 David Tennant's good in this too.
 He gets to run the gamut of Doctorishness from manic to menacing.
 His cold response to the Empress of the Racnoss and his execution of her children being a reminder that The Doctor is an alien and a powerful one.

 But that is perhaps to take the whole thing far too seriously, which I'm allowed to do occasionally.
-It's my blog.
+It's my article.